Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Introduction

-In this work, we report Coulomb drag measurements between 1D quantum wires in a vertically-coupled architecture \cite{laroche_positive_2011, laroche_1d-1d_2014} with simultaneous contributions from both MT and CR, allowing a clear comparison between these two drag-inducing paradigms.
+In this work, we report Coulomb drag measurements between 1D quantum wires in a vertically-coupled architecture \cite{laroche_positive_2011, laroche_1d-1d_2014} with simultaneous reciprocal and nonreciprocal contributions, allowing a clear comparison between these two drag-inducing paradigms.
 The relative strength of both contributions is tunable with both gate voltage and temperature.
-We conduct a systematic temperature-dependence analysis of Coulomb drag and observe an upturn behavior at numerous gate positions.
+Both contributions exhibit non-linear signals, which are contrasted with each other and with theoretical predictions.
+We also conduct a systematic temperature-dependence analysis of 1D Coulomb drag and observe an upturn behavior at numerous gate positions.
 The functional shape of the temperature-dependent signals appears to follow either a power-law or an Arrhenius dependence, as typically predicted in 1D systems with strong electron interactions \cite{klesse_coulomb_2000, fuchs_coulomb_2005,dmitriev_coulomb_2012, chou_localization_2019, zhou_coulomb_2019, makaju_nonreciprocal_2024}.
-These results are contrasted with measurements in laterally-coupled quantum wires \cite{makaju_nonreciprocal_2024} to highlight the role of interwire separation in the onset of this control.
+These results are contrasted with measurements in laterally-coupled quantum wires \cite{makaju_nonreciprocal_2024} to highlight the role of interwire separation in the onset of this control.\\